 Mastering Italian pronunciation is often the hardest thing about learning Italian.
 Don’t get discouraged if you’re having a hard time pronouncing words and phrases as it takes time and a lot of practice to get it right.
 Below, Italian teacher Delilah B. provides some tips on how to speak like a native Italian…

 A lot of students ask me what is the best and easiest way to pronounce Italian words.
 While Italian pronunciation can be difficult for beginners, it’s actually quite easy to pick up once the rules are understood.
 All it takes is some practice and perseverance!

 Italian is a phonetic language, which means it’s spoken the way it’s written.
 Luckily, Italian and English share the Latin alphabet; however, the sounds represented by the letters often differ.
-As a native Italian speaker, I would like to share a few tips with students who want to improve not only their grammar, but also their Italian pronunciation.

 In Italian, the consonants B, F, M, N, L, T, and V are pronounced the same as there are in English.
 The following consonants, however, are pronounced slightly different.
 Read the examples below and practice saying the consonants out loud, making sure to concentrate on the pronunciation of each letter.

 - C before a, o, u and consonants is pronounced like the k in “kite,” whereas c before e and i is pronounced like the ch in “chin.”

 - G before a, o, and u and consonants is pronounced like the g in “good,” whereas g before e and i is pronounced like the g in “generous.”

 - Gli is pronounced like the y in “yes,” and Gn is pronounced like the ny in word “canyon.”

 - P is pronounced almost the same as it is in English, but without the aspiration.

 - Qu is always pronounced like the qu in “question.”